WebexCC-SA/LAB-2857/docs/03-instantconnectapi.md

 Now you only need to share the host URL with the expert providing support, and the guest URL with the end customer asking for support !!

-This can be done by email, SMS, be integrated into some web portal, CRM, EMR, etc. In the next steps, you will learn how to do it in a digital channel like WhatsApp using Webex Connect.
+This can be done by email, SMS, be integrated into some web portal, CRM, EMR, etc. In the next steps, you will learn how to do it in a digital channel like SMS using Webex Connect.